biopragmatics/bioregistry/README.md

 assert get_iri("hgnc:1234", priority=priority) == 'https://bioregistry.io/hgnc:1234'
 ```

-Even deeper, you can add (or override) any of the bioregistry's custom prefix map by using
+Even deeper, you can add (or override) any of the Bioregistry's default prefix
-the `prefix_map` keyword:
+map with the `prefix_map` keyword:

 ```python
 from bioregistry import get_iri